Let’s talk about auditory processing

 This is especially important for children, as the hearing parts of the brain develop rapidly through childhood.
 The brain learns to decipher speech, translating it into meaningful information, to filter out distractions and to focus on what matters most, even when in a busy classroom.

-Just like other parts of the amazing human body, problems can occur in the hearing system.
-Including the hearing parts of the brain.
-Weakness, disorder or dysfunction in the central auditory nervous system can happen at any stage of life, with any level of IQ or learning ability, and is often referred to as Auditory Processing Disorder (APD), or sometimes Central Auditory Processing Disorder (CAPD).
+Just like in other parts of the human body, problems can occur in the hearing system.
+Including in the hearing pathways of the brain.
+Weakness, disorder or dysfunction can happen at any stage of life, with any level of IQ or learning ability, and is often referred to as Auditory Processing Disorder (APD), or sometimes Central Auditory Processing Disorder (CAPD).
 Here in New Zealand, APD is the most commonly used term.

-We understand auditory processing and how this can affect quality of life and ability to learn.
+We understand auditory processing and how this can affect quality of life and ability to learn or work.

 Why look at auditory processing skills?